Education in Serbia: School year

 The school year for primary and high schools lasts for 9½ months, except for 8th grade of primary and 3rd/4th grade of secondary school, for which it lasts 9 months.
 It begins on the first weekday of September, and ends in the half of June (June 15 ±5 days).
 For 8th grade of primary and 3rd/4th grade of secondary school, it ends in the beginning of June (about one week earlier than for others).

 The school year is split into 2 semesters (polugodište), and semesters are split into 2 quarters (tromesečje).

 School holidays

-Students have 5 holidays a school year: one in November (Armistice Day, lasts for 2 days), one in January (New Year/Orthodox Christmas, lasts for about 20 days), one in February (Statehood Day, lasts for 2 days; semester holiday, lasts for 2 days), one in April (Orthodox Easter/quarter holiday, lasts for about 10 days) and one in May (Labour Day, lasts for 2 days).
+Students have 5 holidays a school year: one in November (Armistice Day, lasts for 2 days), one in January (New Year/Orthodox Christmas, lasts for about 20 days), one in February (Statehood Day, lasts for 2 days), one in April (Orthodox Easter/quarter holiday, lasts for about 10 days) and one in May (Labour Day, lasts for 2 days).

 Between school years, in summer, there is summer holiday which last for 2½ months (3 months for those proceeding to high school or university.
 So, students have about 85 working days in the first semester and 95 in the second semester; 180 in total).

 Throughout a school year, there are 2 voluntary school cross country running races (kros) - one in September and one in May.
 In some places, there are sports competitions in volleyball, basketball, soccer, handball, athletics, and gymnastics every year.